-Ms. Morales was a member of the Young Lords for five years serving as the organization's Deputy Minister of Education and co-founder of its Women's Caucus and Women's Union.
-Her interviews and writings about the Young Lords have appeared in numerous magazines and books such as Palante: Voices and Photographs of the Young Lords, 1969-1971 and The Norton Anthology of Latino Literature, among others.
-She is also the producer, writer and co-director of the award-winning film, ¡Palante, Siempre Palante!
-The Young Lords, which premiered on public television and has screened across the United States and the Caribbean.
+Ms. Morales was a leading member of the Young Lords for five years, serving as the organization's Deputy Minister of Education and co-founder of the Women's Caucus and Women's Union.
+She documents these experiences in the documentary, !Palante Siempre Palante!, which continues to screen across the United States and the Caribbean, and in Through the Eyes of Rebel Women: the Young Lords, 1969 to 1976.
+Her writings about the Young Lords have appeared in books such as Palante: Voices and Photographs of the Young Lords, 1969-1971 and The Norton Anthology of Latino Literature, among others.

-Ms. Morales travels nationally as a public speaker at colleges, universities, and community venues.
-She is an attorney, a graduate of New York University School of Law, and earned an MFA in Integrated Media Arts from Hunter College in New York.
+Ms. Morales is a graduate of New York University School of Law and earned an MFA in Integrated Media Arts from Hunter College in New York.

 For more information go to imoralesnyc.wordpress.com